5 minute read

 There are a whole host of additional benefits that public, private and third-sector organisations can immediately gain from document automation:

-• Teams can access systems independently of location, which can support hybrid working.
+• Teams can access systems independently of their location, which supports hybrid working.

-• Organisations need less physical office space, storage or consumables than running an in-house mailroom.
+• Organisations need less physical office space, storage, or consumables than they do for running an in-house mailroom.

 • There is no additional capital expenditure for expensive equipment or maintenance costs.